spacebee-technologies/spacebee-commander/README.md

 Client application to send commands to Rovertito.

 ## Telecommands
-In the 'Telecommands' folder, when adding a new telecommand, make sure to define these attributes in its constructor:
+In the 'src/Telecommands' folder, when adding a new telecommand, make sure to define these attributes in its constructor:

         *   name[string] Name of the telecommand
         *   help[string] Description and usage for the telecommand